Dragonmystic707/exalted-reincarnated/docs/System/Combat.md

 each with a [**<u>Strife Point</u>**](/System/General_System/#strifes) as compensation.

-Remember, though, that recurring antagonists can only be used so many times--eventually you will have to move to the Final Confrontation, where the fate of these antagonists should be placed into the Players’ hands.
+Remember, though, that recurring antagonists can only be used so many times—eventually you will have to move to the Final Confrontation, where the fate of these antagonists should be placed into the Players’ hands.

 Armor and Weapons
 -----------------